 - scan

-- Build first, scan second — The image is saved as a tarball artifact
+- Build first, scan second.
+The image gets saved as a tarball artifact and handed to the scan stage.

-- Exit code 1 — Fails the pipeline on HIGH or CRITICAL vulnerabilities
+- Exit code 1.
+Trivy fails the pipeline when it finds a HIGH or CRITICAL vulnerability.

-- Push only after scan passes — No vulnerable images reach the registry
+- Push only after the scan passes.
+No vulnerable image ever reaches the registry.

-When Trivy finds vulnerabilities, you get something like this:
+When Trivy finds something, it hands you a table like this:

 ┌──────────────────┬────────────────┬──────────┬────────────────────────────────────┐